ychoi-kr/pdf-memo-mcp/README.md

-# PDF Annotator MCP Server
+# PDF Memo MCP Server

 A Model Context Protocol (MCP) server that lets Claude (or any MCP client) work with your PDFs safely.
 It can **list PDFs**, **extract highlights with their exact text**, **return raw notes/annotations**, **read specific pages**, and **show metadata**—all strictly limited to the directories you allow.